alvarocaceresmunoz/BachTracking/README.md

 # BachTracking
-A live coding programming language for musicians
+A live coding programming language for classical musicians